UniversalDependencies/docs/_uk/dep/flat-sibl.md

 ~~~

-It’s incorrect because if you unroll the coordination, you will get:
+It’s incorrect because if you unroll the coordination, you will get
 - _I like olive organic oil._ — wrong
 - _I like real organic oil._

-instead of:
+instead of
 - _I like olive oil._ — correct
 - _I like real organic oil._